Cameron-n/Alchemy/_posts/2023-11-23-The-ELT-Pipeline.md

 ## MySQL

-MySQL is a version of SQL, not just a database language but the database language.
+MySQL is a version of SQL, a language even more ubiquitous than Python in data science.
+It is a database language for relational databases (basically, data in a table).
+SQL and Python are the backbone of data Transformations.

-Workshop is a GUI.
-Don't need it.
-Is nice to have.
+Another 'technically' optional program is MySQL Workshop, a GUI to make SQL statements and monitor databases.
+You don't need is, but it's nice to have.
-Maybe Postgres too.

 install MySQL Workbench at [https://dev.mysql.com/downloads/workbench/](https://dev.mysql.com/downloads/workbench/)